ubermag/ubermag.github.io/index.md

-Starting with an initiative from the University of Southampton / European XFEL GmbH by Marijan Beg, Ryan A. Pepper, and Hans Fangohr, the Mumax3 integration was started with Jeroen Mulkers and Jonathan Leliaert from Ghent University in 2019.
+Starting with an initiative from the University of Southampton / European XFEL GmbH by Marijan Beg, Ryan A. Pepper, and Hans Fangohr, the Mumax3 integration was started with Jeroen Mulkers and Jonathan Leliaert from the University of Ghent in 2019.

 We acknowledge additional support from Thomas Kluyver, Vanessa Nehruji, Min RK, Gary Downing, David Cortes, Mark Vousden, and Rebecca